 decision G2 / 91 was issued on November 29, 1991.

 Section 19.1.
-Refund of appeal fees when there are several applicants
+Reimbursement of appeal fees at the time of the existence of several applicants

 Who was right?